genevaers/DevOps/README.md

 ## Building the GenevaERS Performance Engine

 ### Setting up the PE build process [First time only]
 1. Enter the z/OS UNIX environment (also known as UNIX System Services, or USS).
-One way to do this is to enter the following command on the ISPF command line:
-    ```
-    TSO OMVS
-    ```
-    Another way is to enter the following on the Git Bash command line:
+Do this by entering the following on the Git Bash command line:
     ```
     ssh <your-tso-id>@<server-name>
     ```